Posted - January 1, 2011 | Updated April 18, 2012 | August 13, 2015

 Thor : The Eternals Saga Part 1 of 3

-This story combine two great creations within the Marvel Universe: Stan Lee and Jack Kirby's Norse-mythology inspired world of Asgard and Jack Kirby's Eternals/Celestials mythos.
+This story combines two great creations within the Marvel Universe: Stan Lee and Jack Kirby's Norse-mythology inspired world of Asgard and Jack Kirby's Eternals/Celestials mythos.

 We begin with a backgrounder to the Eternals Saga, it shows related events a thousand years in the past; before Thor ever became Donald Blake and the Eternal Ikaris was but a youth.

 Note the faces of the other Asgardian gods in the foreground, as rendered by Simonson; particularly the god in blue armor?
 That is a look of disappointment; exactly how I felt seeing the immortal Thor behaving like a four year old.
 But is it according to character?
 Yes it is.
 Thor is immensely powerful, he is used to getting his way.
 When that doesn't happen, he gets physical.
-It seems that his years as Donald Blake, meant to teach him humility, has not entirely been successful.
+This attitude was supposed to be addressed by Thor's time as Donald Blake.

 Mimir answers by telling a tale that happened a thousand years ago.
 Thor has forgotten this event (for reasons that will be revealed later).

 A thousand years ago, Thor journeyed to Earth and encountered the Eternals for the first time.
 The Eternals are engaged in a disinformation campaign, setting themselves up as gods to the humans inhabiting South America (the ancestors of the Incas, Aztecs and Mayans).
 Just like all colonialists, they delude themselves into thinking that they are somehow helping these humans.
 When a tribe throws arrows and spears at you within the boundaries of their land, they don't want your help, they are looking at you as an invader and they want you out.

 Here's an amazingly callous act from Thor and the Eternals: Thor and the Eternals land in the future Mexico and the people attack them.